 Where to go after Mandalay

 Myanmar is home to some stunning sights, and while Mandalay might be one of the highlights of your trip, it is definitely worth to explore the rest of Myanmar.
+Find everything you need to know about visiting Myanmar in our complete Myanmar Travel Guide!
 Not sure where to go?
 Start of in the former capital of Yangon, or perhaps check out our complete Myanmar Bucket List for some more travel inspiration.
 You can find all our other Myanmar articles here, oh and don’t forget to pin it for later!